balopat/jepsen-vagrant/README.md

 * As mentioned in Jepsen's own README, if you get errors about HostKey failure from jsch, you probably need to auth all of the vms:

         for i in 1 2 3 4 5; do ssh-keyscan -t rsa n${i}; done >> ~/.ssh/known_hosts

+* If you get permission errors, make sure that vagrant user's home folder is owned by vagrant:

+        sudo chown -R vagrant /home/vagrant

 # TODO